MrBertieG/ev-forum/README.md

 ## Footer
 ![footer section](media/readme_img/footer.png)
-All the social media icons one in a new tab when clicked on.
+All the social media icons open in a new tab when clicked on.
 They also have a green hover effect.

 <br>